• Enterprise IT/AV

 • There is a need for more AV inputs than currently offered by USB capture dongles and boxes

-That said, the implications of Moore’s Law on AV hardware are inescapable.
-In the next few years, the devices we use to capture and live stream video will continue to become smaller and cheaper.
-And with the capabilities already available in dongles like the Magewell XI100D, the market end of road for dedicated appliances may not be here yet, but it’s not too far off on the horizon.
+That said, Moore’s Law’s implications for AV hardware are inescapable.
+In the next few years, the devices we use to capture and live-stream video will continue to become smaller and cheaper.
+With the capabilities already available in dongles like the Magewell XI100D, the market end of the road for dedicated appliances may not be here yet, but it’s not too far off on the horizon.

 If your organization is implementing live and on-demand video to enhance your internal and external communication or learning and development programs, we’d love to chat.
 Panopto provides the industry’s first end-to-end video platform for recording, live streaming, video content management, and video search.
 Our video capture software works with a wide range of cameras and capture devices, including those discussed in this post.
-Contact us to sign up for a free trial of Panopto today.
+Contact us to schedule a demo of Panopto today.